d-silvas/angular-tools/README.md

 The script walks over every folder under `./src`, finds duplicate action names, and writes them in a new file called `duplicate_actions.json`.

+## dependencies.js

+Requires `dependency-tree` to be installed.
+Gets a tree of the dependencies of one particular file.